Ariesscode/ReadMe-Generator0823/README.md

 ## Features

-This program icludes a set time out function to write to file of users inputs, to give a realistic feel.
+Set time out function to give a realistic feel for user.
+The write to file function is creating the readmefile, after 5 seconds, a message will display success!

 ## Contribute

 ## Tests
-inquirer and file service
+Inquirer used for propmted questions to take user input and use the input to do many things with it.
+FS file service included to allow the movement of files or file GUI capabilities in  he command line  rogramally.

 ## Contact
 You can email me at: